Pablo01bm/don-t-Talk/README.md

 # don-t-Talk
-Game made in Godot engine to make a countdown if the people in real lie start talking
+Game made in Godot engine to make a countdown if the people in real life start talking